UEFA 'strongly condemns' Michael Oliver abuse

 "We have been in contact with them to offer our support and we trust the relevant authorities to take action against those individuals who have behaved inappropriately both on and off social media."

-Oliver is back in action as referee for the first time since that match on Monday as West Ham host Stoke City in the Premier League, having acted as a fourth official at Huddersfield Town on Saturday.
+Oliver was back in action as referee for the first time since that match on Tuesday (AEST) during West Ham's 1-1 draw against Stoke City in the Premier League.